Home / Use Cases / Situations / Post-Exit Privacy

 Acquisition press refreshes your searchability

-The exit itself generates coverage.
-M&A announcements, acquisition prices, and founder profiles get written up across tech press, financial news, and local outlets.
-This surge of fresh content linking your name to a transaction amount renews interest in your personal details on broker sites.
+The exit itself generates coverage — M&A announcements, deal prices, founder profiles across tech press and financial news.
+Fresh content linking your name to a transaction amount renews search interest in your personal details.

 Exit proceeds create wealth signals

-When an acquisition price is public, anyone can estimate your share based on ownership stakes and option grants.
-People-search sites that show estimated net worth update accordingly.
-The combination of a public exit and searchable home address creates a high-value targeting profile.
+When the deal price is public, anyone can estimate your share from ownership stakes and option grants.
+People-search sites with estimated net worth update accordingly.
+Public exit plus searchable home address makes a high-value targeting profile.

 Years of corporate filings persist in broker databases

-Every state registration, annual report, trademark filing, and SEC document from the company's lifecycle is still indexed.
-These records link your name to business addresses, registered agent details, and officer listings.
-Data brokers don't clean up records for companies that change hands.
+State registrations, annual reports, trademark filings, and SEC documents from the company's lifecycle stay indexed.
+They link your name to business addresses, registered agents, and officer listings.
+Brokers don't clean up records when companies change hands.

 New real estate creates new records

-Post-exit purchases, whether a new home, vacation property, or investment real estate, generate new county records that brokers aggregate immediately.
-If you're establishing a lower profile after your exit, these property records can undermine that effort within weeks.
+Post-exit home, vacation, or investment purchases generate fresh county records that brokers aggregate immediately.
+If you're trying to establish a lower profile after exit, these property records can undermine the effort within weeks.

 Your exit is done.
-See which broker sites are still publishing your personal details.
+See which sites are still publishing your personal details.

 Clean slate for your next chapter